-We first exhibit a simple algorithm that achieves an approximation factor of 3.
-We then propose a variety of local search heuristics, some of which use the solution of our approximation algorithm as an initial point.
+We first exhibit two algorithms both of which achieve an approximation factor of 3.
+We then propose a variety of local search heuristics, some of which use the solution of our approximation algorithms as an initial point.
 All our heuristics run relatively fast and we evaluated the quality of their output both on randomly generated data as well as on the 2003 Game Theory Society election.
 Our simulations show that the heuristics perform very well, finding a solution very close to optimal on average.
 In fact for some heuristics the average error in the approximation can be as low as 0.05%.

 Finally, in Section 5, we focus on the question of manipulating the minimax solution.
 We show that any algorithm that computes an optimal minimax solution is manipulable.
 However, the same may not be true for approximation algorithms.
-As an example, we show that our 3-approximation algorithm is nonmanipulable.